-According to the Department of Labor, a person who suffers from a workplace injury in Missouri has several courses of action available to them.
+According to the Department of Labor, a person who suffers from a workplace injury in Kansas City has several courses of action available to them.
 Workers who face an injury while on the job should immediately report the injury to a supervisor or employer.
 This is an important first step due to the fact that leaving the incident unreported for too long may make it difficult or even impossible to obtain compensation later.
 It is then the responsibility of the employer to provide medical treatment if the injury requires it.

 Seeking medical attention is generally the next step.
 Injured workers may be required to see a doctor of their employer’s choosing, rather than their own doctor.
 To make sure that they don’t make a serious error, which could jeopardize their workers’ compensation benefits, workers should check with their employer, if possible.

 At this point, a worker may be entitled to benefits like permanent or partial disability claims.
-As the Missouri Bar states, worker’s compensation should be granted to an employee who faces injury on the job.
+As the Missouri Bar states, workers compensation should be granted to an employee who faces injury on the job.
 Workers injury claims will often need to be backed up in order for the worker to receive their compensation.
-This can include eyewitness accounts from members of the business who were around to see the accident, as well as official diagnoses given by doctors seen after the accident.
+This can include eyewitness accounts from members of the business who were around to see the accident, as well as official diagnoses are given by doctors seen after the accident.

-Though the process of dealing with a workplace injury can be difficult and complex, taking the right steps to file for compensation properly can increase the chances of obtaining that compensation.
+Though the process of dealing with a workplace injury can be difficult and complex, taking the right steps to file for workers compensation properly can increase the chances of obtaining that compensation.